About the Five Solae

 What are the Five Solae?

-Even if you don't recognize them by name, just about every flavor of Christianity teaches the principles they represent.
-Thus, there's a pretty good chance you've already been applying them in your Christian walk.
+So, even if you don't recognize their fancy Latin names, there's a pretty good chance that you're already familiar with them and have been applying them in your Christian walk.

-Even if you don't recognize them by name, just about every flavor of Christianity teaches the principles they represent.
-Thus, there's a pretty good chance you've already been applying them in your Christian walk.
+So, even if you don't recognize their fancy Latin names, there's a pretty good chance that you're already familiar with them and have been applying them in your Christian walk.

 Sola Scriptura ("By Scripture Alone")